Laying Sod in the Winter

 Why Lay Sod in Winter?

-The question of laying turf in winter comes up with new home construction where there is plenty of un-landscaped bare dirt and move-in coincides with the dead of winter.
-One of the conditions for a certificate of occupancy to be granted is that the bare ground of a construction site has plants growing on it to stabilize the soil and prevent erosion.
+The question of laying turf in winter comes up with new home construction where there is plenty of bare dirt and move-in coincides with the dead of winter.
+One of the conditions for a certificate of occupancy is that the bare ground of a construction site has plants growing on it to stabilize the soil and prevent erosion.

-Laying sod quickly and easily solves this problem and gets the eager new homeowner over another hurdle.
+Laying sod in the winter quickly and easily solves this problem and gets you over another hurdle.

 dormant bermudagrass installation at new house.jpg